My first (and maybe my last?) fishing pole was a Mickey Mouse fishing pole.

 With a conviction to teach his daughter where food came from, my dad took me fishing when I was young.
 I remember catching a fish just once, but remember at least several meals while camping that my dad had caught on a hook.

-In Colorado our fishing access is limited to creeks and reservoirs (there are a few lakes, but they are tiny).
+In Colorado our fishing access is limited to creeks and reservoirs (there are a few lakes, but they are tiny, some would call them ponds).
 It seems it is always trout, though I really know nothing about fishing, so I could be wrong.
 But what I know is that many a meal was served to me as a kid, where a whole trout was seasoned and roasted.
 I struggled to learned how to separate the meat from the bones in one fell swoop, usually picking them out one by one.

 Fresh, trout can have a quite mild flavor.
 It’s meat is flakey and delicate, and pairs well with a spritz of lemon, a side of potatoes, and fresh herbs.